MikeHopley/ftl-ships-strategy/index.md

 Sell Crystal Vengeance at the first store (sells for 20 in Balance Mod).
 You only have one system slot left, so get hacking.

 &hellip;and I lied again.
-It's [technically possible](https://www.reddit.com/r/ftlgame/comments/al3bil/safely_destroying_auto_ships_with_a_medbay_on_the/) to kill automated ships, with perfect timing.
-Make one tiny slip and you lose a Crystal though, so I don't think the risk is worth the reward.
-It's not like this ship needs the scrap.
+It’s [technically possible](https://www.reddit.com/r/ftlgame/comments/al3bil/safely_destroying_auto_ships_with_a_medbay_on_the/) to kill automated ships, with perfect timing.
+Make one tiny slip and you lose a Crystal though, so I don’t think the risk is worth the reward.
+It’s not like this ship needs the scrap.